harvardinformatics/informatics-website/docs/about/index.md

-## Where to Find Us
+# Where to Find Us

-(directions to our offices, link to contact form)
+We are located in Northwest Labs, on the B2 floor, near the Bauer Sequencing Core.
+Our offices are in the B227 suite.
+We hold regular office hours, and you can also contact us here.